The Lost City of Z

 The project was resurrected in late 2013, when Panorama Media took on financing and global sales with Benedict Cumberbatch now penciled in as the lead.
 Cumberbatch eventually pulled out and around the same time, Marc Butan who ran the sales division at Panorama — left that company and went to the sales outfit Sierra/Affinity and took The Lost City Of Z with him.
 The project began to actively move forward yet again in 2015 with Charlie Hunnam now as the lead and financing from MICA Entertainment and MadRiver Pictures — which was a newly formed company from Marc Butan, who left Sierra/Affinity to run the development and financing shingle MadRiver.
-Sierra/Affinity remained as the global sales rep for The Lost City of Z. The budget of the film was scaled down to $30 million.
+Sierra/Affinity remained as the global sales rep. The budget for The Lost City of Z was scaled down to $30 million.

 Pre-sales kicked off at the 2015 European Film Market in Berlin in February and the picture sold well, but the movie did not have a US distributor attached.
 After the picture was completed, it was brought to the Toronto International Film Festival in September 2016 in search of a domestic distributor.
 About one week before the festival market opened for bids, Amazon purchased US rights for a huge eight-figure amount.
 Hot off the sale, The Lost City of Z premiered on October 16 at the New York Film Festival as the closing night film and received a very positive response from critics and auds.
 Amazon dated The Lost City of Z for a limited bow on April 14, 2017 with plans to expand the picture wide over a few weeks.